ProxxiTech/qi-analyzer/README.md

 The latest version of this analyzer is available on Github: [Qi-Analyzer](https://github.com/ProxxiTech/qi-analyzer).

 ### IMPORTANT
-The Low Level Analyzer generates raw bytes from a channel of Qi protocol data, and must be paired with the [Qi High Level Analyzer](https://github.com/ProxxiTech/qi-analyzer/qi-hla) to decode the actual Qi packets.
+The [Low Level Analyzer](https://github.com/ProxxiTech/qi-analyzer) generates raw bytes from a channel of Qi protocol data, and must be paired with the [Qi High Level Analyzer](https://github.com/ProxxiTech/qi-analyzer/qi-hla) to decode the actual Qi packets.

+Note that the LLA must be manually installed even if the HLA was installed from the Saleae Marketplace.

 # Getting Started